 - Use clear plastic wrap to create an airtight window for sunlight to enter into the box.
 Do this by opening the box and taping a double layer of plastic wrap over the opening you made when you cut the flap in the lid.
 Leave about an inch of plastic overlap around the sides and tape each side down securely, sealing out air.
 If you use a plastic bag, cut out a square big enough to cover the opening, and tape one layer over the opening.

-- Line the bottom of the box with black construction paper - black absorbs heat.
+- Line the bottom of the box with black construction paper—black absorbs heat.
 The black surface is where your food will be set to cook.
+How much you need will depend on the size of the pizza box you're using to make your solar oven.

 - To insulate your oven so it holds in more heat, roll up sheets of newspaper and place them on the bottom of the box.
 Tape them down so that they form a border around the cooking area.
+It may be helpful to also tape the rolls closed first.
 The newspaper rolls should make it so that the lid can still close, but there is a seal inside of the box, so air cannot escape.

-- You can make toast by buttering a slice of bread, or sprinkling cheese on it, then letting the sun do the rest.
+- You can make toast by buttering a slice of bread then letting the sun do the rest.
 Cooking a hot dog or making nachos with chips and cheese are also fun treats to make in your solar oven!
 It would also work great to heat up leftovers.
 So the paper at the bottom doesn't get dirty, put what you would like to cook on a clear plastic or glass plate.
 A pie plate would work well.
+Place the thermometer inside your oven before you close it, so you can check the temperature.

 - To take food out of the oven, open up the lid of the pizza box, and using oven mitts or potholders, lift the glass dish out of the oven.